Palak1725/Text-based-SlotMachine/README.md

 # Text-based-SlotMachine
-Text Based slot machine in Python.
+Project 2 initially done with help, in Python.